adromero/frame-sync/README.md

 - 📱 Mobile-friendly web interface for uploading photos
 - 👥 Multi-user support with IP-based user tracking and custom display names
+- 🔍 Advanced search and filtering:
+  - Search images by filename
+  - Filter by upload date range
-- 🔍 Filter images by user (all photos, my photos, or specific users)
+  - Filter by user (all photos, my photos, or specific users)
+  - Filter by device (show only images assigned to specific displays)
+  - Combine multiple filters together
 - 📺 Multi-device support - serve images to any display via HTTP API
 - 🔐 Per-image device permissions - control which displays can see each image
 - ✅ Device selection on upload - assign images to displays immediately when uploading